 Fashion is actually split into four seasons.

-These are Spring/Summer, Autumn/Winter (or Fall in the US), Resort and Pre-Fall.
-The two main seasons are Spring/Summer (SS) and Autumn/Winter (AW) and these are shown at Fashion Week in Paris, Milan, New York and London every year.
+The two main seasons are spring summer (SS) and autumn winter (AW) and these are the collections shown at Fashion Weeks in Paris, Milan, New York and London around February and September every year.

 When do the fashion seasons run?

-The confusion comes of course as Summer and Resort collections are sold in January, when it’s cold!
-It’s the same when it comes to Winter; Winter clothing is sold in July, when it’s still warm out.
+The confusion comes of course as summer and Resort collections are sold in January, when it’s cold!
+It’s the same when it comes to winter; winter clothing is sold in July, when it’s still warm out.